Lev-TS/fm-fsfe-v2/readme.md

 - Accept-language: browser language
 - Content-type: the type of media
 - Set-cookie: Set stateful information
-- X-: typucally used for custom headers
+- X-: typically used for custom headers

-## Status codes
+### Status codes

 Status code indicates the status of an HTTP request.
-First number always indicates to the type of the statis
+First number always indicates to the type of the status

 | Code |     Type     |
 | ---: | :----------: |